Produce Packaging Project

 - Packaging on produce that is also sold loose.
 If it is commonly sold loose then the packaging is clearly not needed

 - Excessive packaging including multiple layers

 - Decorative packaging

 Examples of produce with a hard protective shell: pineapple, coconut, squash, pumpkin, durian, melon, etc.

 Examples of produce often sold loose: orange, apple, mango, pear, grapefruit, kiwi, avocado, lemon, lime, peach, banana, papaya, nectarine, plum, dragon fruit, cabbage, cucumber, ginger, potato, onion, eggplant (aubergine), cauliflower, broccoli, peppers (capsicum), corn on the cob, tomatoes (except small ‘cherry’ tomatoes), turnip, zucchini (courgette), etc.

-For the scope of this project, the following packaged produce will not be deemed unnecessary due to the fact that these products are regularly sold packaged in supermarkets in HK: grapes, cherry tomatoes, beans, baby corn, okra, berries, etc. (particularly imported items).
+For the scope of this project, the following packaged produce will NOT be deemed unnecessary due to the fact that these products are regularly sold packaged in supermarkets in HK: grapes, cherry tomatoes, beans, baby corn, okra, berries, mushrooms, carrots, celery, etc. (particularly imported items).
 This does not mean that we feel that these items cannot also be sold loose, but these are not the immediate focus of this project.